-PIE offers a multifacieted community of scientists to help guide graduate students in developing, conducting and presenting their own research projects.
-Between 2010 and 2013, 31 masters and Ph.D. students carried out their research on the PIE-LTER project.
-Currently, many graduate students from a number of institutions are closely afflilated with PIE, including students from University of New Hampshire, University of South Carolina, University of Massachusetts, Clark University, Brown University, Yale University, and Boston University.
-Lindsay Brin, a 2013 graduate of the Brown-MBL Graduate Program, orchestrated her thesis on environmental controls in nitrogen cycling with the guidance and support of PIE Senior Scientist, Anne Giblin.
-Through the program's partnernship, she was able to study nitrogen cycling at Plum Island and have access to both field stations, laboratory equipment and nitrogen cycling experitise.
-When asked why she choose the Brown-MBL program, she said, "I have access to a wealth of scientific resources available at both Brown and MBL, and the opportunity to work with excellent scientists."
+PIE offers a multifaceted community of scientists to help guide graduate students in developing, conducting and presenting their own research projects.
+Graduate students may come from a number of institutions closely afflilated with PIE, including University of New Hampshire, Northeastern University, University of South Carolina, University of Massachusetts Boston, University of Massachusetts Lowell, Clark University, Villanova University, and Yale University.
 There are many opportunities available to become a graduate student affiliated with PIE and we welcome relationships with all universities.
 Contact the PIE graduate student representative, Chris Whitney of University of New Hampshire, about his experience.

 Post-doctoral scientists also benefit from the interdisciplinary community of researchers and research projects at PIE.
 They are given the opportunity to independenly develop, implement, and manage their own research project, while working collaboratively with the whole PIE community and contributing to PIE overarching research goals.
 They gain experience in managing a research project, including planning field and lab activities, making hiring and purchasing decisions, working with a team of research assistants, and overseeing graduate, undergraduate, or high school students.